Business Debt Which Becomes Personal

 People who operate their own businesses often think of that business and themselves as being a single entity.
 If the business is a distinct corporate entity, that entity has its own assets and its own debts.
 However, in most situations, the debts of the business are personally guaranteed by its owners.
 If the business entity loses money, the owners usually end up with substantial personal debt, often because they have poured their personal resources into the business to get it started or to keep it alive in difficult times.

-Congress recently enacted a new, more debtor-friendly form of Chapter 11 business reorginzation.
+Congress recently enacted a new, more debtor-friendly form of Chapter 11 business reorganization.
 Both corporate entities and individual persons can use it.
-If Covid has impacted your small business, you should consult an experienced bankruptcy attorney.
-Contact Doug Wickham from this site or call him at 919-239-0488
+If COVID-19 has impacted your small business, you should consult an experienced bankruptcy attorney.
+Contact Doug Wickham from this site, or call him at 919-239-0488.

 Wickham Law is a debt relief agency.
 The firm helps people file for bankruptcy relief under the Bankruptcy Code.